BDC Hamburger Icon

 Did You Know?Did you know

-2. Get investor agreement before creating a stock purchase agreement.
+2. Get investor agreement.

-3. Decide on a share price before creating a stock purchase agreement.
+3. Decide on a share price.

-• The amount of money you are raising
+• The amount of money you’re raising

 • What the investor gets for that amount